 How long will the letter take?

-time-frame for completion, usually up to 28 days.
-Please make your request at the earliest opportunity if you have a
+Private work is normally considered routine work and will be given appropriate prioritisation.
+It will usually take up to 28 days after payment recieved.
+Please make your request at the earliest opportunity if you have a deadline.

 What If I don’t like what is written?